eag1ex/upload-image-piktochart/README.md

 An image editor and text editor, you can upload image to the server and add them to the canvas, with drag and drop.

 * Instructions file CLIENT.README.md
 ```
 #!python
+you need npm and bower installed globally; Before npm install

 $/ npm install
 ```